michaliskambi/elisp/lsp/README.md

         -> now completion completely fails. `But` cannot be completed to anything.
 Which is a shame, it would be better IMHO if CodeTools would just ignore the missing `Foobar` in the `uses` clause.

-* TODO: We should make LSP server find and understand `CastleEngineManifest.xml` in containing directory, and extract extra file paths from it.
+* TODO (IN PROGRESS, see [cge_vscode_extension branch](https://github.com/castle-engine/pascal-language-server/tree/cge_vscode_extension) ): We should make LSP server find and understand `CastleEngineManifest.xml` in containing directory, and extract extra file paths from it.

     Now this fails: Code completion on CGE `tests/code/testcases/testcastlecomponentserialize.pas` fails: it cannot find `CastleTestCase` which is in `tests/code/tester-fpcunit/`.
 And LSP cannot guess by itself to search in `../tester-fpcunit/` for this.
 Only project files (we maintain both `CastleEngineManifest.xml` and LPI for this) contain the necessary information to find all units.